anhartt/NetNFI/README.md

 # NetNFI
-# A rust command line program that aims to simplify and expand upon ifconfig
+NetNFi is a lightweight rust command line utiliy that simplifies and expands upon ifconfig.

+# Installation

+# Usage

+# Author
+Alex Harttree